ublue-os/website/docs/index.md

     - Significantly reduced configuration drift
     - No compiling or building Nvidia drivers on the local client, they come premade on the image
 - Clean seperation of the base system from applications and your data
-    - Integration of Flatpak applications
+    - Integration of Flatpak applications via [Flathub](https://flathub.org/home)
-    - Toolbox and Distrobox support, run applications from any distribution in a containerized environment
+    - [Toolbox](https://github.com/containers/toolbox) and [Distrobox](https://github.com/89luca89/distrobox) support, run applications from any distribution in a containerized environment
 - Unbridled customization
     - Craft your perfect image from scratch or derive from others
 - Reuses standards-based tooling from cloud